roomacarthur/pcr/README.md

    PASS

-2. Test: Check jQuery is attaching placholders for the inputs on New Post page.
+2. Test: Check jQuery is attaching placeholders for the inputs on New Post page.
    - Result: Each field that is using jQuery to attach a placeholder is working correctly.

    PASS